JWT890/vpn-server-with-wireguard/README.md

 Then add this:
 <img width="810" height="569" alt="image" src="https://github.com/user-attachments/assets/04799a0a-101f-4eca-8cad-5f6d636360e7" />
 Save it and type sudo chmod 600 /etc/netplan/00-installer-config.yaml and sudo netplan try and apply.
+Then type the command wg genkey | tee client_private.key | wg pubkey > client_public.key to generate the public and private keys, then cat both of them and copy and paste them both in a txt file for later.